chenghoward2003/YoutubeDownloader/README.md

-# YouTube Downloader 🎵📹
+# YouTube Downloader

-A Django-based web application that allows users to download YouTube videos as MP3 audio files, save download history, and manage content securely through an authentication system.
+A Django-based web application that allows users to download YouTube videos as well as audio files, save download history, and manage an authentication system

 ## 📌 Motivation